Family leave - 1.8.2022 alkaen

 - For a justified reason, the employee has the right to change the time and duration of the leave by notifying the employer no later than one month before the change takes effect.

-- The employee is entitled to take maternity leave earlier than intended and to change the time of paternity leave intended to be taken in connection with childbirth if this is necessary because of the birth of the child or because of the state of health of the child, the mother or the father.
+- The employee is entitled to take pregnancy leave earlier than intended and to change the time of leave intended to be taken in connection with childbirth if this is necessary because of the birth of the child or because of the health of the child or parent.
 In such a case, the employer must be notified of the change as soon as possible.

 - The parent of an adopted child has the right to change the term of the leave before the leave starts for a justified reason by notifying the employer as soon as possible.